Brown University is a private university located in Providence, Rhode Island, with an acceptance rate of 5.4%.

 - The first prompt assesses the student’s area of interest.
-Students must explain their intended major of study and interest in that major.
+Students must explain their academic interests and how they plan to use Brown’s Open Curriculum..

 Brown Supplemental Essay 1: Intended Major

 Brown’s Open Curriculum allows students to explore broadly while also diving deeply into their academic pursuits.
-Tell us about an academic interest (or interests) that excites you, and how you might use the Open Curriculum to pursue it.
+Tell us about any academic interests that excite you, and how you might use the Open Curriculum to pursue them while also embracing topics with which you are unfamiliar.
 (250 word limit)